aeporreca/funkdigen2/README.md

 Being tailored to functional digraphs, `funkdigen2` is much faster at generating them than a way more general purpose combination of tools such as `geng` + `watercluster2`.

-Here are a few experiments (with the default options and output redirected to `/dev/null`) run on a 2020 MacBook Air with an M1 processor (the versions are `funkdigen2` 1.0.0 vs `nauty & Traces` 2.8.6).
+Here are a few experiments (with the default options and output redirected to `/dev/null`) run on a 2020 MacBook Air with an M1 processor (the versions are `nauty & Traces` 2.8.6 vs `funkdigen2` 1.0.0).

 | *n* | output<br>size | `geng` +<br>`watercluster2` | `funkdigen2` |
 |-----|----------------|-----------------------------|--------------|